Michael Maltese: Career

 Maltese also wrote comic books published by Western Publishing, including for many of the Warner Brothers and Hanna-Barbera characters whose animated exploits he scripted.

-His last work was in Duck Dodgers and the Return of the 24½th Century, released in 1980.

 Death

 Maltese died on February 22, 1981, at Los Angeles's Good Samaritan Hospital after a six-month bout with cancer, aged 73.
+His last work was in Duck Dodgers and the Return of the 24½th Century, released in 1980.